-How to apply for Minnesota Medicaid
+How to Apply for Minnesota Medicaid

 Four ways to apply for Medical Assistance in Minnesota

-Apply at mnsure.org.
+- Online via MNsure: Apply at mnsure.org.
 MNsure is Minnesota's health insurance marketplace; it routes your application to DHS for Medical Assistance or MinnesotaCare based on your income.
 Available 24/7.

-Apply in person at your local county social services or human services office.
+- County or tribal office: Apply in person at your local county social services or human services office.
 Tribal offices serve American Indian residents and can assist with MA applications.
 County staff can also help with spenddown calculations.

-Call 1-800-657-3739 to speak with a state health care programs representative.
+- By phone: Call 1-800-657-3739 to speak with a state health care programs representative.
 For people with disabilities, a separate application process exists through the county.

-Download a paper application from mn.gov/dhs, complete it, and mail or hand-deliver it to your county office.
+- Paper application: Download a paper application from mn.gov/dhs, complete it, and mail or hand-deliver it to your county office.
 This is an option if you prefer not to apply online or by phone.

 What you'll need for your application